Student Clubs and Organizations

 The School of Business SCM Club is a group open to all students interested in the pioneering field of Supply Chain Management, as well as those interested in knowing more about it.
 Our mission is to complement the SCM major by promoting a better understanding of the field among students through guest speakers, education about the varying and changing aspects of the field, facility tours and insights into how SCM is applied in various businesses.
 In addition, the SCM Club functions as a point of contact between the students, professional organizations and employers in the Supply Chain Management field.

 Synergy is an organization comprised of Business and Engineering students seeking to promote more collaboration between the two professional schools.
 Our primary goal is to enhance Business students’ technical and industry knowledge and to provide Engineering students with the soft-skills needed for any business environment.
 Through professional and social events, Synergy brings a truly unique experience to its members by serving as the only student organization that connects Business and Engineering at KU.

 Undergraduate Business Council

-The Undergraduate Business Council (UBC) seeks to be a dynamic student government organization driven to improve student life by fostering a more complete co-curricular experience within the School of Business.
-We achieve our goal by supporting recognized clubs, as well as organizing community-building social traditions and initiatives.
+The Undergraduate Business Council (UBC) is a dynamic student government organization which fosters a more complete co-curricular experience within the School of Business to improve student life.
+We support recognized clubs and organize community-building social traditions and initiatives.
 We strive to foster a culture in which every single student feels at home in Capitol Federal Hall: included, supported, heard.